-Hoyt Auditorium, Monday and Wednesday from 2-3:15 pm Textbook:
+Hoyt Auditorium, Monday and Wednesday from 2-3:15 pm

+Textbook:

-- □ Art Hobson, Physics Concepts and Connections, 4th edition (2007), Pearson Prentice Hall. - ☐ I may give you additional reading as we go.
-I hope to make these available online or as handouts.
+- Art Hobson, Physics Concepts and Connections, 4th edition (2007), Pearson Prentice Hall. - □ I will give you some additional reading assignments as we go.
+Generally these will be relevant magazine articles that I will post on BlackBoard.

 Philosophy and goals:

-I'm very excited to be teaching Physics 100.
-This course is meant to be fun and interesting.
+Physics 100 is meant to be fun and interesting.
 There is nothing as wacky as reality and it will be my pleasure to take you on a guided tour of some of the delightfully twisted parts of our universe.
 This is a conceptual course.
 The use of mathematics will be limited.
 We'll delve into the structure of matter, the nature of forces, the life cycles of stars and the evolution of the universe.
 We will explore how the very small and the very large in this universe are intimately related.

 My main goal for this class is to expose you to the modern scientific view of the universe.
 I hope to do this in a way that you will find exciting and not intimidating.
 This class will help you understand the nature of science, from the basic scientific method and process of discovery to the reality of scientific politics.
 It is my hope that this experience will help you appreciate the degree to which science (and physics in particular) shapes the life you live.

 I'm not one to require that you come to class.
 In this case, however, I want to warn you that the topics covered in this course consist of the things that I do for a living.
 In many parts of this class, I will not be basing my lectures from the textbook reading.
 The topics covered in the reading assignments will be similar to those covered during lecture, but in many sections of the course I will be giving you my own take on the subject.
 I will post what I write during lecture online, often with some degree of fleshing out with what was said during class.
 But - be warned - I think the online notes will often be a poor substitute for the discussions/lecture we have during class.

 I hope that you will be willing to ask questions and participate in discussions during lecture.
 Again, this is not required, but it will lead to a vastly improved experience for us all if you participate.

 Recitations and problem sets: